ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 <glider.dac.support@noaa.gov>

 Please provide the following **required** information:
-- Program (typically the provider's institution, NOT the project, as a glider can be used for multiple different projects over its lifetime)
+- Program (typically the provider's institution, NOT the project, as a glider can be used for multiple different projects over its lifetime; please see [special guidance on how to specify the institution name](ngdac-netcdf-file-format-version-2#institution))
-  -
 - Glider Model (e.g. Slocum G2, Spray, Seaglider, etc)
 - Glider Name
 - Glider Serial # (if not available, then the Glider Call Sign will be used)